Handbook

 • 100% of the membership consists of MSU affiliates (student/faculty/staff/alumni) with valid MSU ID

-• Level of risk involved in the sport, it’s appropriate and in accordance with the overall mission of the Rec Sports Department and falls within acceptable safety guidelines as determined by MSU Risk Management
+• Level of risk involved in the sport: it’s appropriate and in accordance with the overall mission of the Rec Sports Department and falls within acceptable safety guidelines as determined by MSU Risk Management

 • Teams must have a minimum of 10 members or enough to fully roster a team